Cost Function and Learning Process in Machine Learning

 Step 3: Rectifying the mistake

-Now machine will use an optimization algorithm like gradient descent to adjust parameters θ0 and θ1 so that the cost function will be minimum.
-In other words, machine is trying to reach point B in the image.
+Now the machine will use an optimization algorithm like gradient descent to adjust parameters θ0 and θ1 so that the cost function will be minimum.
+In other words, the machine is trying to reach point B in the image.

-Suppose, after trying several combinations of θ0 and θ1, machine found that θ0 = 0.9999 and θ1 = 1.0001 produced the minimum cost function.
+Suppose, after trying several combinations of θ0 and θ1, the machine found that θ0 = 0.9999 and θ1 = 1.0001 produced the minimum cost function.
 Unfortunately, it missed checking the cost function at θ0 = 1 and θ1 = 1.
 Why do such situations occur in the optimization of a cost function?
 Here are some possible reasons:

 Step 4: Learning from mistakes

-As the learning is complete, let’s discuss how machines store these learnings as humans do in their memories.
+Similarly, as the number of parameters increases, machines must find suitable values for all of them in a multi-dimensional space.
+Now the learning is complete, let's discuss how machines store these learnings as humans do in their memories.

-How does a machine stores its learnings?
+How does a machine store its learnings?

 relations of Weight and Bias matrices with output